 For dining in Colorado Springs, try the Skirted Heifer downtown, followed up with Josh and John’s homemade ice cream.
 The Urban Egg never disappoints and the Bristol Brewery at the old Ivywild School is the spot for local brews and pub food.

 Discover more of the best things to do with kids around Colorado Springs from Rad Family Travel.
 Tanya of Colorado Hikes and Hops

 Salt Lake City, Utah

-Salt Lake City is a hidden family-friendly gem.
+Salt Lake City is a hidden gem for a kids friendly staycation.
 There are so many things to do in Utah, but the state’s capital is equally as impressive.
 Visitors should first stop to see Temple Square and learn about the city’s religious history.
 Next, visit This is the Place Heritage Park and see how the pioneers lived, worked, and ate.
 The park has pony rides, local crafts, farm animals, gemstone mining, and other activities.

 The Natural History Museum of Utah is a great place to learn about Utah’s geological, biological and cultural diversity — and it has an amazing dinosaur gallery.